 - Install them again and try running Minecraft.

-This is a special workaround for the users who are using the DisplayLink driver actively in Windows 10.
-This ‘driver’ has the potentiality to conflict with the Java version for Minecraft and thereby cause GLFW Error 65542 Minecraft Windows 10.
+This is a special workaround for the users who are using the DisplayLink driver actively in Windows 11 or 10.
+This ‘driver’ has potential to conflict with the Java version for Minecraft and thereby cause GLFW Error 65542 Minecraft Windows 11 or 10.

 Therefore if you are using DisplayLink USB Graphics Software, uninstall the same to resolve the error and you can run Minecraft again without any issue.
 To remove, follow the below instructions –

 - Type Control Panel in the Taskbar Search and press Enter to access the same.

 - Reach out to DisplayLink Graphics Driver and right-click on it.